The importance of few-nucleon forces in chiral effective field theory: Abstract

 \section{Abstract}

 We study the importance of few-nucleon forces in chiral effective field theory for describing many-nucleon systems.
 A combinatorial argument suggests that three-nucleon forces—which are conventionally regarded as next-to-next-to-leading order—should accompany the two-nucleon force already at leading order (LO) starting with mass number $A\simeq 10-20$.
 We find that this promotion enables the first realistic description of the $^{16}$O ground state based on a renormalization-group-invariant LO interaction.
-We also performed coupled cluster calculations of the equation-of-state for symmetric nuclear matter and our results indicate that LO four-nucleon forces could play a crucial role for describing heavy-mass nuclei.
+We also performed coupled-cluster calculations of the equation of state for symmetric nuclear matter and our results indicate that LO four-nucleon forces could play a crucial role for describing heavy-mass nuclei.
 The enhancement mechanism we found is very general and could be important also in other many-body problems.